marcelom17/BookStore/README.md

 # TODO

-* It's need to create more validations on all data fetched.
+* Create more validations for all the fetched data.
 * Instead of using 2 activities with the same layout, it should be all done with one using the same RecyclerView.
 (It was the first approach but problems with some data being duplicated led to 2 activites in the final version).

 # Notes about MVVM